Kgalema Motlanthe: Imprisonment

 In April 1976, Motlanthe was arrested and detained for several months at John Vorster Square police station.
 He was found guilty under the Terrorism Act on charges relating to his MK activities – specifically, for having been trained to commit sabotage, for having received explosives for that purpose, and for promoting the ANC – and was sentenced to prison.

 Motlanthe was imprisoned on Robben Island for almost ten years, between August 1977 and April 1987.
 ANC stalwart Andrew Mlangeni, who was on Robben Island with Motlanthe, later said that he was instrumental in welcoming and providing political education to young prisoners, who arrived on the island in large numbers in the decade after the 1976 Soweto uprising.

 Five years after his release, Motlanthe spoke about the solidarity forged in prison, and described the period as "enriching": ...we were a community of people who ranged from the totally illiterate to people who could very easily have been professors at universities.
 We shared basically everything, every problem even of a personal nature we discussed with others and a solution would be found.
 The years out there were the most productive years in one's life, we were able to read, we read all the material that came our way, took an interest in the lives of people even in the remotest corners of this world.
 To me those years gave meaning to life.

 Trade union career

 In June 1987, shortly after his release from prison, Motlanthe became an education officer at the influential National Union of Mineworkers (NUM), which was then led by Cyril Ramaphosa.
 He had been familiar with the mining industry since his childhood – his father and both his brothers had worked for mining giant Anglo American – and his mother had been involved in the trade union movement before her retirement in the 1980s.
 At the NUM, Motlanthe furthered his interest, born on Robben Island, in political education.
-He joined the NUM weeks before the largest strike in its history, and Ramaphosa later said that he had "joined us at just the right time."
+He joined the NUM weeks before the largest strike in its history, and Ramaphosa later said that he had "joined us at just the right time".

 While at the NUM, he remained a member of the ANC, and also of the South African Communist Party (SACP).
 He was chairperson of the ANC's PWV (now Gauteng) region for a brief period, between early 1990, when the ANC was unbanned, and September 1991, when he stepped down to concentrate on his NUM work.
 Shortly afterwards, Ramaphosa left the NUM to become secretary general of the ANC.
 In January 1992, with Ramaphosa's endorsement, Motlanthe was elected by the NUM central committee to replace him as acting general secretary.
-Motlanthe was permanently elected general secretary at the union's elective congress in 1994 and served in that capacity until 1998, when he stepped down.